spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 The main changes to the Simple System are:

 - The demand at *electricity\_node* is a time series of three days of 24-hour values instead of a unique value
-- The *fuel\_node* is a seasonal storage node with no inflows, but with a initial value of 12000 units at the beginning of the first day, and it can supply both *power\_plant\_a* and *power\_plant\_b*.
+- The *fuel\_node* is a seasonal storage node with no inflows, but with an initial value of 12000 units at the beginning of the first day, and it can supply both *power\_plant\_a* and *power\_plant\_b*.
 - The *battery\_storage* is a short-term storage node that can be charged from *power\_plant\_a* and discharged to the demand node.
 - The temporal structure includes two representative periods (called *rp1* and *rp2*), which are mapped to the original temporal blocks such that day 1 is mapped 1:1 to *rp1*, day 2 is mapped half to *rp1* and half to *rp2*, and day 3 is mapped 1:1 to *rp2*.

-All right! with this information in hand, let's explore the data and see how all this information is setup in SpineOpt.
+All right!
+With this information in hand, let's explore the data and see how all this information is set up in SpineOpt.

 ## Temporal Structure